-What if the delivery van has an estimated residual value of $10,000?
+What if the delivery van has an estimated residual value of $10,000 after 5 years?
 The depreciation expense then would be computed as:

 Depreciation is recorded by debiting Depreciation Expense and crediting Accumulated Depreciation.
 This is recorded at the end of the period (usually, at the end of every month, quarter, or year).